alsonpr/Passport-Index-Dataset/README.md

 ## Output
-The data is saved in an excel file named passport-power-{today_date}.xlsx in the same directory as the scraper file.
-Data history can be found in folder named history inside project repo.
+The data is saved in an excel file named passport-power-{date}.xlsx in the same directory as the project repo.
+Similarly, previous data history can be found in folder named history inside project repo.
 This excel file contains two sheets of information related to visa policies.

 - Sheet 1 provides comprehensive information on visa requirements for different origin-destination pairs
 - Sheet 2 includes detailed visa information for each country, including the number of countries offering visa-free access, visa-on-arrival, electronic travel authorization (ETA), and visa-required status.